Pawel Pacholak killing: Second missing convicted brother held

 The brothers had denied killing 37-year-old Pawel Pacholak in Streatham.

-Jurius was arrested in Croydon town centre after a tip-off from the public, the Met Police said.'So scared'
+Jurius was arrested in Croydon town centre after a tip-off from the public, the Met Police said.

 He is due to appear at the Old Bailey this week ahead of his sentencing for manslaughter, which has yet to be scheduled.